 Udo Seckelmann (Brazil) – Editor (LinkedIn)

 Udo is an attorney graduated from PUC-RJ (2017) and holds a Masters in International Sports Law from ISDE (2019).
-He works at Bichara e Motta Advogados in sports law, civil litigation, arbitration and dispute resolution.
-In 2019 he did a temporary internship at Lewis Silkin and advised World in Motion in London.
+He works at Bichara e Motta Advogados in sports law, civil litigation, arbitration, dispute resolution and gambling law.
 Articles include FIFA Regulatory Changes, Contractual Hazard: Medical Examinations, The Endless War Against Agents: A Cap on Commission?, Getting into Sports Law: 5 Tips No-one Tells You and Beauty and the Gambler: A Love Story Between Football and Betting.

 Vishakh Ranjit (India) – Video/Podcast Editor (LinkedIn)